ishanshastri/ExpertSystem/ExpertSystem_UserFacing/ReadMe.txt

 View the included sample XML file to see how a simple knowledge-base is organized.

-The program file contains the Main method to run a command-line program for testing the serialization, deserialization and validation of a knowledge-base
+The program file contains the Main method to run a command-line program for testing the serialization, deserialization and validation of a dummy knowledge-base